What Does Trading As (T/A) Mean in Australia? [2026 Guide]

 If someone else registers your desired business name, you may face challenges using that name, including potential legal disputes, unless you are in entirely different markets.
 It is critical to check a business name’s availability before registration.

 Protect your brand and business by registering the name as a trademark with IP Australia.
-With trademark registration, no other business can conduct similar business using your name.
+With trademark registration, no other business can conduct a similar business using your name.

 See our legal guide: How to Trademark Your Business Name and Logo